feldroy/two-scoops-of-django-3.x/code/chapter_14_example_04.txt

     product's documentation does require permission.
 Attributions usually include the title, author, publisher and an ISBN.
-For example, "Two Scoops of Django: Best Practices for Django 3.x, by Daniel and Audrey FeldRoy.
+For example, "Two Scoops of Django: Best Practices for Django 3.x, by Daniel and Audrey Feldroy.
 Copyright 2020 Feldroy.
 ."
 If you feel your use of code examples falls outside fair use of the permission given here, please contact us at hi@feldroy.com.